 Management understands that there is no significant interest rate risk on short-term financial liabilities, as these liabilities relate to the financing of operating cash flows, with terms mainly between 1 and 90 days.
+Exceptionally, loans maturing in over 90 days were drawn down to address the COVID-19 pandemic during 2020.

 Furthermore, the syndicated loan signed by Copec S.A. is subject to international interest rate risk.
-This 5 year loan financed the acquisition of its subsidiaries in Colombia, at an interest rate of Libor 90 days.
+This 5 year loan financed the acquisition of its affiliates in Colombia, at an interest rate of Libor 90 days.
 Copec S.A. policy is to individually evaluate the use of interest rate swaps to mitigate the risk associated with variable rates.
 Currently the loan with an interest rate of Libor 90 days is entirely covered, so the interest rate in CLP is fixed.
 This loan was refinanced at the end of 2018.

-Also, there are three long-term loans with Empresas Copec, one for ThUF2,470, one for ThUF5,344 and another one for MCh\$67,840.
+Also, there are three long-term loans with Empresas Copec, one for ThUF 2,470, one for ThUF 5,344 and another one for MCh\$ 67,840.
 The first one matures in October 2024, the second one in November 2030 and the third one on September 15, 2023.
-The first two have bullet repayments at maturity and pay interest of ThUF150 semi-annually.
+The first two have bullet repayments at maturity and pay interest of ThUF 150 semi-annually.
 The third one pays interest semi-annually and principal repayments begin in year five.